atulgaikwad12/WaferFaultDetection_circleci/README.md

+## This ia a simple Flask App having circleCI CI/CD pipeline and deployed on Heroku cloud using Docker container

+### Click to see deployed app @ [heroku cloud](https://wafercircleci-main.herokuapp.com/)

+### Followed following steps for deployment :-
-## Create a file "Dockerfile" with below content
+#### Create a file "Dockerfile" with below content

 ```
 FROM python:3.7